How to Use a Business Loan to Improve your Veterinary Practice

 To purchase this inventory, you can use your business loan, or form a partnership with a local pet store in which you buy items from them, and in exchange they’ll refer their customers to your practice.
 By offering inventory, you can tap into another market and create an additional revenue stream for your business!

-Are You Ready to Pursue a Veterinary Business Loan?
+Are You Ready to Pursue a Veterinary Practice Loan?

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.